AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide-Enumerated.rst

     For additional CloudN on ESXi configuration illustrations, check out `this note <https://s3-us-west-2.amazonaws.com/aviatrix-download/Cloud-Controller/Configuring_CloudN_Examples.pdf>`_

 ..
-Note:: CloudN does not support NICteaming in active-active mode.
+Note:: ACX does not support NICteaming in active-active mode.
+..

   When NICteaming is configured, only active-standby mode is supported, as shown below where the ESXi host has 4 Ethernet ports and VLAN220 is the port group CloudN Ethernet ports belong to.
-..

   |image15|